rodrigarc/rsv-stats/README.md

 ## Statistical analysis description

 This repository provides a the raw dataset used to perform statistical comparisons together with the the code, plots, and statistical analysis performed for the plasma antibody profiling and memory B cell clonality.
 The [report shown here](https://rodrigarc.github.io/rsv-stats/rsv_statistical_analysis.html) breakdowns a selection of the statistical analyses including, packages, functions, and detailed statistics tables about the comparisons.
+For all the statistical analysis, we considered adjusted p-values < 0.05 as significant.